AustinOwens/cardano_docker_sandbox/README.md

 If you `exit` from the bash shell from within the container, the container will continue to run with the node instance still actively syncing with the blockchain.

-From your host you can call helper scripts like this:
+From your host you can call helper scripts like this (I plan on adding more to this folder):

 ```
 docker compose exec node /root/cardano-data/scripts/query_tip.sh